This strawberry banana smoothie bowl is a creamy, thick vegan smoothie bowl to start the day with vitamins and nutrients.

 Now add the remaining milk and blend until smooth using the blender tamper tool to push down the fruits into the jug’s center.

-It takes a few minutes to comes together.
+It takes a few minutes to come together.
 You can add more almond milk if the blade has difficulties bringing the ingredients together.

 However, never add more than 1 tablespoon of extra milk at a time, or you can turn the texture into a thin smoothie.